Indometacin: Adverse effects

+Pharmacology

 Mechanism of action

 Indometacin, a non-steroidal anti-inflammatory drug (NSAID), has similar mode of action when compared to other drugs in this group.
 It is a nonselective inhibitor of cyclooxygenase (COX) 1 and 2, the enzymes that participate in prostaglandin synthesis from arachidonic acid.
 Prostaglandins are hormone-like molecules normally found in the body, where they have a wide variety of effects, some of which lead to pain, fever, and inflammation.
 By inhibiting the synthesis of prostaglandins, indometacin can reduce pain, fever, and inflammation.
 Mechanism of action of indomethacin, along with several other NSAIDs that inhibit COX, was described in 1971.

 Additionally, indometacin has recently been found to be a positive allosteric modulator (PAM) of the CB_{1} cannabinoid receptor.
 By enhancing the binding and signalling of endogenous cannabinoids such as anandamide, PAMs may elicit increased cannabinergic signalling in a tissue specific manner, reducing the incidence of problematic side effects such as psychoactivity while maintaining some antinociceptive activity.

 Indometacin has a logarithmic pK_{a} of 3 to 4.5.
 Since the physiologic body pH is well above the pKa range of indometacin, most of the indometacin molecules will be dissociated into ionized form, leaving very little un-ionized form of indometacin to cross a cell membrane.
 If the pH gradient across a cell membrane is high, most of the indometacin molecules will be trapped in one side of the membrane with higher pH.
 This phenomenon is called "ion trapping".
 The phenomenon of ion trapping is particularly prominent in the stomach as pH at the stomach mucosa layer is extremely acidic, while the parietal cells are more alkaline.
-Therefore, indometacin are trapped inside the parietal cells in ionized form, damaging the stomach cells, causing stomach irritation.
+Therefore, indometacin ions are trapped inside the parietal cells in ionized form, damaging the stomach cells, causing stomach irritation.
 This stomach irritation can reduce if the stomach acidity is reduced, as the GI side effects from NSAIDs are generally reduced by decreasing stomach acidity.